Coal preparation plant: Sampling

 Sampling of coal is an important part of process control in the production and marketing of coal.
 A grab sample is a one-off sample of the coal at a point in the process stream, and tends not to be very representative.
 A routine sample is taken at a set frequency, either over a period of time or per shipment.
 Coal sampling consists of several types of sampling devices.
 A "cross cut" sampler mimics the "stop belt" sampling method specified by a standard originally published by the American Society for Testing and Materials (ASTM).
 A cross cut sampler mounts directly on top of the conveyor belt, the falling stream sampler is placed at the head section of the belt.
 There are several points in the wash plant that many coal operations choose to sample.
 The raw coal, before it enters the plant.
 The refuse, to see what the plant missed.
 Then the clean coal, to see exactly what is being shipped.
 The sampler is set according to Tons per hour, Feet per minute and top size of the product on the actual belt.
 A sample is taken then crushed, then sub sampled and returned to the main belt.
 The sample is sent to an Independent lab for testing where the results will be shared with the buyer as well as the supplier.
 The buyer in many cases will also sample the coal again once it is received to "double check" the results.
 Continuous measurement of ash, moisture, kCal (BTU), sulfur Fe, Ca, Na, and other element constituents of the coal are reported by cross belt elemental analyzers.
 This information can be calibrated periodically to the lab data per methods.

 Washability

 The washability characteristics of a coal reserve are provided by obtaining liberation data on the raw coal sample.
 Liberation refers to the amount of physical breakage required to liberate coal from different other material densities.
 Low density material is clean coal whereas high density material is reject (rock).
 The intermediate density material is called middlings.

 Liberation data is commonly obtained by float and sink analysis.
 The procedures for this analysis are detailed in Australian Standard AS 4156.1 – 1994 "Coal preparation — Higher rank coal — Float and sink testing".

 Crushing

-Crushing reduces the overall topsize of the ROM coal so that it can be more easily handled and processed within the CPP.
+Crushing reduces the overall top size of the ROM coal so that it can be more easily handled and processed within the CPP.
 Crushing requirements are an important part of CPP design and there are a number of different types.